grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 * Now that you have saved your work, click anywhere on the SLO Status (Errors) graph to validate it drills into that other detailed dashboard.

 ## Add our company logo
 For a bit of flair, we'd like to add our company logo.
-To do so, add a *Text* panel.
+To do so:
+* Click on Add Panel and then 'Add a new panel'
+* On the right hand side, click on the default "Time Series" and search for 'Text'.
+Choose a *Text* panel.
-For _mode_ in the bottom right, choose HTML.
+For _mode_ in the bottom right, switch from Markdown to HTML.
 Remove the default text and paste in the following HTML:
 ```<center><img align="center" src="https://i.pinimg.com/originals/74/a0/a5/74a0a51848fb3717c671598dc675c654.jpg" ></center>```
 Remove the Panel Title, Click on _Transparent Background_ and click Apply.
 Size the panel appropriately.

 ## Arrange our panels
-## Arrange our panels
 Finally, we need to arrange our panels so that the most important graphs are in that Z pattern, spaced appropriately, and properly sized.
 We may need to add some spacing to our dashboard.
 To do so, choose the blank text panel we have saved in our library.

 1. First, let's add a row for our RED metrics (request rates, errors, and duration/latency).
 *  Click on add panel and Add a New Row.
-*  Change the row title to *Service RED Metrics* and, going left to right, move Service Requests per Second, SLO Status (Errors) per Data Center, and Latency for Sockshop App on the top row.
+*  Change the row title to *Service RED Metrics* and, going left to right, move Server Requests per Second, SLO Status (Errors) per Data Center, and Latency for Sockshop App on the top row.
 2. Add a 2nd row called *Key Performance Indicators*
 * Move the rest of the graphs into this grouping.
 In the middle row, going left to right, move Service Apdex, Latency quantiles, and then our logo to this middle row.
 * In the bottom area, we should have K8s Service Status on the left, Infrastucture - Error Score below it, and Customer Activity to the right of those two graphs.